|Site Map | Bulletin Home | Temple University|

 Please see the Student Financial Aid section of the Bulletin.
-Detailed information can also be found on the Student Financial Services website at www.temple.edu/sfs.
-Applications for financial aid (Free Application for Federal Student Aid) are available through the Student Financial Services office at the Tyler Elkins Park Campus, 215-782-2769, on Wednesdays and Thursdays, or through Main Campus, 215-204-2244.
+Detailed information can also be found on the Student Financial Services web site at www.temple.edu/sfs.
+Applications for financial aid (Free Application for Federal Student Aid) are available through the Student Financial Services office, 215-204-2244.

 Tyler offers merit-based and merit/financial need-based B.F.A. scholarships dependent upon available funding.
-Generally, between sixteen and twenty portfolio scholarships ranging from $1000 to full tuition are awarded to undergraduate students entering in the fall semester.
+Generally, between 16 and 20 portfolio scholarships, ranging from $1000 to full tuition, are awarded to undergraduate students entering in the fall semester.
 Some of these scholarships may continue dependent upon available funds, cumulative grade point average, and/or demonstrated financial need.
-All scholarships and guidelines for consideration are printed on the Scholarship List form available in the Tyler Admissions Office and posted on the Tyler website.
-Students who wish to compete for portfolio scholarships must follow the deadlines and application procedures indicated on the Scholarship List form.
+All scholarships and guidelines for consideration are printed on the scholarship list form available in the Tyler Admissions Office and posted on the Tyler web site.
+Students who wish to compete for portfolio scholarships must follow the deadlines and application procedures indicated on the scholarship list form.
 B.F.A. applicants must submit a slide portfolio along with a sturdy self-addressed, stamped envelope that must be received by the published deadline.

 Matriculated students also have the opportunity to compete for Tyler-specific scholarships, including the Wayne Becker Scholarship Award and the Betty-Ann Shema Morris Scholarship.
-Information about merit scholarships for continuing students is posted annually at the Tyler Elkins Park campus as well as through the Dean's office and department offices.
+Information about merit scholarships for continuing students is posted annually in the dean's office and department offices.